epics-containers/p38-services/beamline-chart/README.md

 1. We prefer to have the entire definition of a beamline or accelerator domain in a single repository.
-1. We prefer for the chart name to be the same as the IOC name as this looks better in K8S dashboard. (this can only be set in Chart.yaml)
-1. We prefer to set the Chart version (as well as appVersion)as this is the primary version that is shown in K8S the dashboard.
+1. We prefer to set the Chart version (as well as appVersion) as this is the primary version that is shown in K8S the dashboard.
   (this can be changed at package time so does not strictly need to set be in this template)